 There is a misconception among many Hindus that since Hinduism is not a religion in the strictest sense of the word, but a way of life, everything that we do in our lives is acceptable to the religion.
 This is a simplistic attitude with serious consequences for the future of Hinduism and the values it represents.

-Hinduism does indicate that human beings are completely responsible for their actions and the way they chose to lead their lives.
+Hinduism does indicate that human beings are completely responsible for their actions and the paths they chose to lead their lives.
 It gives them complete freedom to follow their inherent nature and explore their inner world to arrive at the absolute Truth about themselves and their existence.
-However, this does not mean that it advocates permissiveness or an incorrect way of life.
+However, this does not mean that it advocates permissiveness or an incorrect way of living.
 It cautions its adherents to be wary of the illusory nature of our existence and the evils that are hidden in it and suggests several ways and means to deal with it.

 Therefore, the religious freedom Hinduism offers should not be misconstrued as religious permissiveness.
 A person who willfully chooses to follow a wrong way of life has to suffer from the consequences of his actions.
 Religious freedom means living one's life with a great sense of responsibility, not irresponsibility.
-The responsibility is primarily and essentially towards maintaining and following one's basic dharma (meaning duty).
+The responsibility primarily and essentially is towards maintaining and following one's basic Dharma (meaning duty).
 Your duty comes with your position, status, knowledge, fate and relationships.
-You have to perform those duties that are obligatory to your position and status in life.
+You have to perform those duties that are obligatory to your position and status in life with sincerity and selflessness.
 You can only avoid it at a great spiritual cost to you.
-This is the message you will find in every major Hindu scripture, including the Bhagavadgita.
+This is the message which you will find in every major Hindu scripture, including the Bhagavadgita.

 It does not mean that the gods are selfish, weak, or biased.
 They exist to keep balance in the worlds between the positive and negative aspects of creation.
-They are obliged to help you if you observe certain conditions and perform the ritual and spiritual sacrifices in your life according to the injunctions of the Vedas.
-It means the gods are impartial, who discharge their respective duties strictly according to the rules of creation and the universal laws of Eternal Dharma, laid down by the Supreme Self, including the law of karma, which means their response to your devotion and propitiation may depend upon your past deeds.
+They are obliged to help you if you follow certain rules and restraints and perform ritual and spiritual sacrifices according to the injunctions of the Vedas.
+In other words, the gods are impartial, who discharge their respective duties strictly according to the design of creation and the universal laws of Eternal Dharma, as laid down by the Supreme Self, including the law of karma, which means that their response to your devotion and propitiation may depend upon your past deeds.

-The scriptures are very clear about what be our attitude towards religious texts and in case of doubt what we should follow when there is doubt or uncertainty.
-In Hinduism, an individual must revere and respect the Vedas, because they are revealed by God for the general welfare and guidance of the world and contain nothing but truth.
-Since we cannot verify transcendental truths with mere intellectual knowledge, we have to depend upon the revelatory scriptures for fact check.
-Therefore, it is expected that every devout Hindu should show respect towards these sacred books, engage in their proper study and understanding called svadhyaya (self-study) and practice the truths and laws prescribed by them.
-Their knowledge may still be inferior to the self-knowledge achieved through self-realization, but they are important for our spiritual and material welfare.
+The scriptures are very clear about what should be our attitude towards religious texts, and what we should follow when there is doubt or uncertainty.
+In Hinduism, an individual must revere and respect the Vedas, because they are revealed by God for the welfare and the guidance of the world and contain nothing but truth.
+Since we cannot verify transcendental truths with mere intellectual knowledge, we have to depend upon the revelatory scriptures for fact checking.
+Therefore, it is expected that every devout Hindu should have respect for these sacred books, engage in their proper study and understanding called svadhyaya (self-study) and practice the truths and laws that are prescribed by them.
+Their knowledge may still be inferior to the self-knowledge, which is achieved through self-realization, but they are important to our spiritual and material welfare.

 The scriptures also suggest that every human being must live selflessly.
-He will be responsible for his actions if he lives selfsihsly, but becomes free if he lives selflessly and without egoism.
+He will be responsible for his actions if he lives selfishly, but becomes free if he lives selflessly and without egoism.
 It means one should cease to exist as an individual to satisfy one's own desires, and learn to see himself or the omnipresence of God in everything and everywhere.
 He must also believe in his oneness with God and surrender to that idea.
-As the Upanishads declare, he who sees Him in all and all in Him would lead a deeply religious and spiritual life, because having realized the presence of God in all, he develops compassion and right attitude towards the whole creation of God.
+As the Upanishads declare, he who sees Him in all and all in Him would lead a deeply religious and spiritual life, because having realized the presence of God in all, he develops compassion and right attitude towards the creation of God.

-Therefore, every Hindus is expected to live his life strictly according to the laws laid down in the scriptures.
-He must perform his daily rituals, obligatory duties, and various samskaras (sacraments), which depend upon his position and status in society, and live the four stages of his life (asramas) as prescribed in the scriptures.
+Therefore, a devout Hindu is expected to live his life strictly according to the laws as laid down in the scriptures.
+He must diligently perform his daily sacrifices, obligatory duties, and various samskaras (sacraments), according to his position and status in society, and live through the four stages of his life (asramas) as prescribed in the scriptures.

-Unfortunately, many modern Hindus have a poor knowledge of Hinduism and great contempt for the observation of rituals, which they believe are nothing but acts of superstition and blind faith.
-They miss the obvious fact that the rituals are meant to inculcate in us feelings of reverence and devotion to god or gods, and remember our duties and obligations.
-The rituals are like milestones along a path that remind us constantly that we are in a journey and our destination is the immortal heaven.
+Unfortunately, many modern Hindus have a poor knowledge of Hinduism, and great contempt for the observation of rituals, which they believe are nothing but acts of superstition and blind faith.
+They miss the obvious fact that the rituals are meant to inculcate in us feelings of reverence and devotion to God or gods and remember our duties and obligations.
+The rituals are like milestones along the path of liberation, which remind us that we are on a journey, and our destination is the immortal heaven.

-A ritual is a method or a way.
-When we say that Hinduism is a way of life, we are actually saying that one should live life upon earth as if it is a sacred ritual.
-The whole process of living is a great ritual, in which each individual offers himself as a sacrificial offering to the divine spark within him and reaches the highest state of realization.
+A ritual or a sacrifice is a method or a way.
+When we say that Hinduism is a way of life, we are actually saying that one shall live upon earth as if it is a sacred ritual.
+The whole process of living is a great ritual, in which each individual offers himself as a sacrificial offering to the divine Self within him to reach the highest state of self-realization.
 In truth, spiritualism is also a kind of ritualism only, in which the spirit follows a certain prescribed path and returns to its original state.
 In spiritual liberation, the Self does not change into anything.
 It just regains its lost consciousness and remembers what it has always been eternally.
 It is why it is also called self-realization (atma-jnan).
 The emphasis on rituals in the Vedas is to remind us that we are expected to lead our lives according to a way or a method that would ensure our salvation, and that method is verily the method followed by Brahman Himself, for whom the whole creation is a sacrifice in which He participates as the sacrificer, the sacrificed, the object of sacrifice and the sacrificial host (yajamana).

 Just as creation is a sacrifice in Hinduism, the life of each individual is a sacrifice.
 Therefore, you are already participating in a sacrificial ritual called life, in which, like Brahman, you are the sacrificer, the sacrificed, the object of sacrifice and the sacrificial host.
 From this perspective, demeaning rituals is demeaning your own life and your role as an individual.

-However superfluous they may appear to the Christianized Hindus, thanks to the numerous, subtle and gross influences, the truth is the rituals of Hinduism prepare us mentally to be part of something and remain engaged with it.
-They divert the attention of otherwise busy individuals from mundane activities and make them god-centered or spirit-centered.
+Therefore, however superfluous they may appear to the Christianized Hindus, thanks to the numerous, subtle and gross influences, the truth is the rituals of Hinduism prepare us mentally to be part of something greater than us and remain engaged with it.
+They divert the attention of the otherwise busy individuals from mundane activities and make them god-centered or spirit-centered.
 It does not mean that we should follow the rituals blindly.
-Hindus have the freedom to choose their rituals according to their interests and inclinations and their goals (purusharthas) in life.
+Hindus have the freedom to choose their rituals according to their interests and inclinations and their goals (Purusharthas) in life.

-One need not have to perform a sacrificial ceremony (yajna) in the elaborate manner prescribed in the Vedas, if one is engaged in the sacrifice of life dutifully and selflessly.
-One need not have to perform even domestic worship (puja) if one has the right awareness and correct attitude towards God and oneself and remains absorbed in the contemplation of God.
+One need not have to perform a sacrificial ceremony (yajna) in the elaborate manner as prescribed in the Vedas, if one is dutifully and selflessly engaged in the sacrifice of life.
+One need not have to perform even the domestic worship (puja) if one has right awareness and attitude towards God and oneself and remains absorbed in the contemplation of God.

-Rituals can be performed physically as well as mentally.
+Rituals can be performed physically or as mentally or in both ways.
 You do not have to ritually sacrifice animals or offer their blood to propitiate gods.
-Instead of killing real animals, you can sacrifice the animal tendencies in you to propitiate your inner deities.
+Instead of killing real animals, you can sacrifice the animal tendencies that are present in you to propitiate your inner deities.
 The Vedas themselves suggest both the approaches and emphasize their importance in the ritual of life.
 They suggest that mental worship is far superior to physical worship.